grassroot-software/grassroot_curriculum/foundations/installations/installations.md

 -   Enable the toolbar in your VM settings - there are useful options there that you might want to play around with, especially the ones concerning full screen or multiple displays.
 To do so, click on **Settings** and then navigate to **User Interface** and finally tick **Show at Top of Screen**.
     ![It's a good idea to look around the settings overall to get a feel of what's possible.](https://cdn.statically.io/gh/grassroot-software/grassroot_curriculum/96d534641514fe4d62aabe2919fac3c52cb286e7/foundations/installations/installations/imgs/16_toolbar.png)
 -   All your work should happen in the VM.
-You will install everything you need for coding, including your text editor, language environments and various tools inside the VM.
+You will install everything you need for cGrassrootg, including your text editor, language environments and various tools inside the VM.
 The Xubuntu installation inside of your VM also comes with a web browser pre-installed but we'll be installing Chrome shortly.
 -   To install software on your VM, you will follow the Linux (Ubuntu) installation instructions from inside the Xubuntu VM.
 -   You might need to take screenshots when asking for help on our Discord, here's how depending on where you use it:
     -   **Inside the VM:** you can use <kbd>Shift + PrtSrc</kbd> to take screenshots of portion of your screen.
 Alternatively, you can click the **Whisker Menu** and type in **Screenshot**, in which you can choose to take a screenshot of your entire screen, the current window you are on or to select a certain area to capture.